Forms for Business Establishment in the Mainland

 https://en.ndrc.gov.cn/policies/202105/t20210527_1281403.html

-Pre-approval for Setting up Foreign-Invested Projects
+Pre-approval for Setting up Foreign-Invested Companies

 Setting up FIE: General Approval Process

-When applying for registration of a foreign-invested enterprise, an applicant shall have the subject qualification certificate or identity certificate of the foreign investor notarized by the notary agencies of its home country and certified by the Chinese embassy (consulate) in that country before submitting to the registration authority.
+When applying for registration of a foreign-invested enterprise, an applicant shall have the subject qualification certificate or identity certificate of the foreign investor notarized by the notary agencies of its home country and certified by the mainland embassy (consulate) in that country before submitting to the registration authority.

 The subject qualification certificate or identity certificate of investors from the Hong Kong Special Administrative Region, the Macao Special Administrative Region and Taiwan shall be notarized by local notary agencies in accordance with special provisions or agreements.
-The identity certificate of natural person investors in the Hong Kong Special Administrative Region and the Macao Special Administrative Region refers to local permanent resident identity cards, passports, residence permits for Hong Kong and Macao residents issued by the Mainland’s public security department, and Mainland travel permits issued by the Mainland’s entry-exit administration authorities; residence permits for Hong Kong and Macao residents and Mainland travel permits do not need to be notarized.
+The identity certificate of natural person investors in the Hong Kong Special Administrative Region and the Macao Special Administrative Region refers to local permanent resident identity cards, passports, residence permits for Hong Kong and Macao residents issued by the Mainland’s public security department, and Mainland travel permits issued by the Mainland’s entry-exit administration authorities; residence permits for Hong Kong and Macao residents and Mainland travel permits do not need notarization.

 For certain industries, foreign investors should apply for certificates/licenses as required by relevant authorities before applying for foreign investment approval with the commerce authority.